 I’m tired of the current news cycle.
 No one is innocent.
-Right principles coupled with wrong behavior are rendered to be little more than arm-chair quarterback ideals.
+Right principles coupled with wrong behavior are rendered to be little more than armchair quarterback ideals.
 The only way any of the racial tension, the political fanfare, and the social media “whatever-ness” will end is for someone to step forward and say, “I was wrong.
 I’m sorry.
-WIll you forgive me?”
+Will you forgive me?”

-When Scripture says God “casts our sin as far as the East is from the West” (Paraphrasing Psalm 103:12) it means he no longer holds our trespasses as a “Lien” against our account.
+When Scripture says God “casts our sin as far as the east is from the west” (paraphrasing Psalm 103:12), it means he no longer holds our trespasses as a “lien” against our account.
 When God forgives, He forgives completely.
-Likewise, it’s not our job to behave differently than God would in any situation.
-He is just.
+Likewise, it’s not our job to behave differently than our just God would in any situation.

 The Son of God died on the cross to reconcile your relationship with the one and only Holy God of all.
 You didn’t want to have anything to do with cleaning up your life, and yet he did it anyway.
 How does that image fit into the NFL demonstrations?
 How does that image fit into the modern mutation of Martin Luther King Jr.’s noble beginnings?

 I don’t believe the biggest issue we’re facing right now is whether or not a football team stands or kneels during the national anthem, as tacky as it may be.
-Our bigger issue is how the United States is going to begin reconciling it’s one on one relationships between family members, neighbors, friends and co-workers.
+Our bigger issue is how the United States is going to begin reconciling its one-on-one relationships between family members, neighbors, friends and coworkers.